Jun 14, 2021

 To be honest, some businesses simply have expectations that are too high – anticipating every post to go viral.
 However, if after a couple of months of blogging you’re still only receiving a handful of views, it may be time to make some changes.
-You can find out how to succeed as a content marketer in several simple steps by downloading our exclusive ebook here.
+You can learn all about all areas of content with our content marketing course.

-In the meantime, the following list shares six reasons why no one reads your blog.
+In the meantime, the following list shares six reasons why no one is reading your blog.
 Chances are, if your traffic is miniscule, you’re making one of these mistakes.

 But what would happen if you arrived at our blog next week to discover we had written the world’s best article on cats?

-The crux of the matter is this – if we began producing blog articles on random, inconsistent topics every week, we’d quickly lose subscribers.
+The crux of the matter is this – if we began producing blog articles on random, inconsistent topics every week, we’d quickly lose readers.
 And rightly so!

 If your blog traffic is struggling, the first question to ask yourself is: Does the blog offer content that people actually want, on a regular, reliable basis?
 While one great article can drive traffic to your site, it won’t necessarily retain those visitors.
 The purpose of your blog should be to establish yourself as a thought leader on a specific topic.
 Know what that topic is – and focus on it exclusively.

 Gone are the days when you could write a blog post in 15 minutes and rank at the top of Google.
-With the plethora of high quality sources available today, readers aren’t willing to put up with mediocre content, nor do they have to.
+With the plethora of high quality sources and a multitude of content channels available today, readers aren’t willing to put up with mediocre content, nor do they have to.